Navenesvar/SpeechtoText/README.md

 - Translates spoken English into text in any specified language.
 - Supports a wide range of languages for translation.
-- Converts translated text to speech and saves it as an audio file.

 ## Requirements